suneel0101/InstrumentalJS/README.md

 ```

 ### Send back any key-value data you want
-Just add to the DOM element the attribute `data-instrumental-X` where X can be anything and then X and its value will be send back in the JSON data for the event, e.g. when the link above, "#example-link", is clicked, the following event data is sent to the server:
+Just add the html attribute `data-instrumental-X` where X can be anything.
+X and its value will be send back in the event data, e.g. when the link from the pervious section is clicked, this is sent to the server:

 ```json
 {